-- meet all of the following eligibility criteria; and
+- meet all of the following eligibility criteria

-Please remember the scholarships are competitive; meeting the eligibility criteria and being able to apply does not guarantee that you will receive an award.
+Please remember the scholarships are limited.
+Meeting the eligibility criteria and being able to apply does not guarantee that you will receive an award.

-- have no prior experience of higher education (this includes existing students studying at undergraduate level 1 or above)
+- Have no prior experience of higher education (this includes existing students studying at undergraduate level one or above).

-- be a UK student applying for entry in 2017 into level one on a full-time non-NHS/NHSBSA funded undergraduate degree course at the University of Leeds (you must subsequently take up a place and remain on an eligible degree programme)
+- Be a UK student applying for entry in 2021 into level one on a full-time funded undergraduate degree course at the University of Leeds (you must subsequently take up a place and remain on an eligible degree programme).

-- be eligible to receive a UK student maintenance loan from Student Finance England, Student Awards Agency for Scotland or Student Finance NI (please note, you can apply for a means-tested scholarship before your eligibility assessment has been finalised by the relevant awarding body)
+- Be eligible to receive a UK student maintenance loan from Student Finance England, Student Awards Agency for Scotland, Student Finance NI or Student Finance Wales (please note, those assessed as an EU migrant worker are ineligible to apply).
+You can apply for a means-tested scholarship before your eligibility assessment has been finalised by the relevant awarding body.